 Admiral Horatio Nelson was posted to English Harbour in 1784 as captain of HMS Boreas.
 The dockyard that bears his name was built to maintain and repair Royal Navy vessels operating in the Caribbean.
 The stone buildings, restored sail lofts, and capstans remain, now serving yacht charter companies, restaurants, and the Antigua Yacht Club.
 Walking the dockyard at dusk, masts silhouetted against the Caribbean sky, connects modern racing to centuries of naval history.

 Trade winds from the east-northeast dominate Antigua’s weather throughout the year, blowing at 15-20 knots with impressive reliability.
 The island’s topography creates wind shadows along the western coast and acceleration zones along the eastern cliffs, producing varied racing conditions around the island’s 54-mile coastline.
-Water temperature is a consistent 26-28 degrees, and the Caribbean’s crystal-clear visibility makes for spectacular underwater scenery.
+The south coast, where English Harbour sits, offers one of the better protected anchorages in the Eastern Caribbean, which is why the Royal Navy chose it in the first place: it is invisible from seaward until you are inside, and defensible.

 The IANA timezone is America/Antigua (AST, UTC-4 year-round; Antigua does not observe daylight saving).
 A 10:00 AST start converts to 10:00 EDT in New York during summer, 15:00 BST in London, and midnight AEST in Sydney.